-A four wheel drive expert witness typically has extensive experience and knowledge in electrical engineering, mechanical engineering, and/or vehicle manufacturing.
+Four wheel drive expert witness candidates typically have extensive experience and knowledge in electrical engineering, mechanical engineering, and/or vehicle manufacturing.
 To support either a plaintiff or defendant, Cahn Litigation Services is frequently called upon by law firms to locate an expert witness that can support issues involving four wheel drive technology, including gear, drivetrain, transfer case and axle matters.

 A four wheel drive expert witness could provide expertise in intellectual property matters — a patent litigation in federal court or a trade secret dispute.
 It could be a patent infringement case in the District Court, an Inter Partes Review (IPR) in the PTAB (where the only expert testimony is through a deposition), or a patent case or proceeding in the International Trade Commission (ITC).
 An expert in four wheel drive technology might provide testimony in a matter like a product liability case, or serve as an expert witness in a personal injury case.